Mean Field Portfolio Games with Epstein-Zin Preferences: Introduction

 \section{Introduction}

-In their seminal paper \cite{EZ-1989} Epstein and Zin developed a class of recursive preferences over intertemporal consumption lotteries that permit risk attitudes to be disentangled from the degree of intertemporal substitutability.
-Utility optimization problems with Epstein-Zin preferences have since been analyzed in various settings by many authors, including \cite{Aurand-Huang-2023,DE-1992,HHJ-2023,HHJ-2023a,Kraft-2017,MX2018,Melnyk2020,SS98,Seifried-2015,Xing2017}.
+In their seminal paper \cite{EZ-1989}, Epstein and Zin developed a class of recursive preferences over intertemporal consumption lotteries that permit risk attitudes to be disentangled from the degree of intertemporal substitutability.
+Utility optimization problems with Epstein-Zin preferences have since been analyzed in various settings by many authors, including \cite{Aurand-Huang-2023,DE-1992,HHJ-2023,HHJ-2023a,HHJ-2025,HLT-2024,Kraft-2017,Kraft-2010,Kraft-2013,MX2018,Melnyk2020,SS98,Seifried-2015,Xing2017}.

-In this paper we consider a class of mean-field portfolio games under Epstein-Zin utility with relative performance concerns in a general stochastic framework.
+In this paper, we consider a class of mean-field portfolio games under Epstein-Zin utility with relative performance concerns in a general stochastic framework.
 Mean field games (MFGs) are a powerful tool to analyze strategic interactions in large populations when each individual player has only a small impact on the behavior of other players.
-Introduced independently by Huang, Malham\'e and Caines \cite{HMC-2006} and Lasry and Lions \cite{LL-2007}, MFGs have been successfully applied to many economic and engineering problems ranging from optimal trading under market impact \cite{FGHP-2018, FHX-2022,FHH-2023} to risk management \cite{CFMS-2016}, and from principal agent problems \cite{EMP-2016}, to optimal exploitation of exhaustible resources \cite{CS-2015, PUR}.
+Introduced independently by Huang, Malham\'e and Caines \cite{HMC-2006} and Lasry and Lions \cite{LL-2007}, MFGs have been successfully applied to many economic and engineering problems.
+To name only a few of them among many others, applications include optimal trading under market impact \cite{FGHP-2018, FHX-2022,FHH-2023} to risk management \cite{CFMS-2016}, and from principal agent problems \cite{EMP-2016}, to optimal exploitation of exhaustible resources \cite{CS-2015, PUR}.
+These examples are illustrative rather than exhaustive, as a comprehensive survey lies beyond the scope of this paper.